Unit 0: Environment Setup

 WORKATO_API_TOKEN=your_token_here

-3.3 Deploy Recipes
+3.3 Authenticate and Deploy Recipes

 make workato-init